Pro-Force — reviews, conditions, salary 2026

 | Company status | Active |

-Who it suitsRecruitment countries, languages, requirementsUzbek, Kyrgyz portal
+Who it suitsRecruitment countries, languages, requirementsRecruits from UZ and KG

-Main recruitment countries in 2026: Uzbekistan, Kyrgyzstan, Tajikistan.
+Main recruitment countries in 2026: Uzbekistan and Kyrgyzstan.
+Tajikistan is not being recruited in 2026; Kazakhstan and Ukraine — returnees only.
 The company works specifically with Central Asia and has representatives in the region.

 | Category | Suitable? | Comment |